kirtisoglu/Allocation-of-Primary-Care-Centers-in-Chicago/README.md

-# Hierarchical Facility Location with a Case Study of Chicago Healthcare Network
+# Capacitated Facility Location with a Case Study of Chicago Healthcare Accessibility Network

-This project tackles the complex challenge of hierarchical facility location optimization, considering all possible design conditions.
-Our approach combines advanced mathematical modeling with innovative computational methods to precisely solve the problem on a large-scale dataset.
+This project tackles the complex challenge of the capacitated facility location problem on large-scale data by using advanced optimization algorithms.
+We provide an efficient method for real-world scenarios with potential applications across various sectors including healthcare, retail, and public services.

 Key Features:
-Integer Programming Formulation: We've developed a robust mathematical model using integer programming to represent the facility location problem.
+Integer Programming Formulation: We've developed a robust mathematical model using integer programming to represent the capacitated facility location problem with contiguous service areas.
 Markov Chain Optimization: Our solution employs an iterative Markov chain process, where each state represents a valid graph partitioning corresponding to a geographical redistricting scheme.
 A Novel Sampling Method: Inspired by the ReComb method (DeFord et al., 2019), we have created an efficient spanning tree sampling technique to explore the solution space efficiently.
 Local Search Algorithms: We have improved upon two flip-based local search algorithms, providing a benchmark for our sampling method.
-Case Study: Chicago Healthcare Accessibility
-Our research applies this methodology to a real-world scenario: optimizing the location of new primary care facilities in Chicago to reduce healthcare access inequality via public transportation.
+Chicago Case Study: We apply our method to a real-world scenario, optimizing the location of new primary care facilities in Chicago while reducing the healthcare access inequality via public transportation.
 Transportation Network Analysis: We have constructed a real-world transportation network and calculated travel times between candidate facility locations and Census block centroids.
 Results: Our approach yields convincing results in a short timeframe.
 Current Status: We are in the final stages of preparing our research for publication.
 Stay tuned for updates on our submission and findings.
-This project provides a practical implementation method for real-world scenarios of the facility location problem, with potential applications across various sectors including healthcare, retail, and public services.

 Data
 ?
 Chicago Transit Authority GTFS data
-?
-Cook County street data
+Openstreetmap Illinois street data
 2020 Illinois Census data at the block level
 2020 Chicago tract IDs
 ?
 Chicago primary care centers, library, and school datasets